iulianraduat/taskfile-launcher/README.md

   - Taskfile launcher: list the name of all files containing tasks (as a glob)
   - default Taskfile.yml

+- taskfileLauncher.shellPath:

+  - Taskfile launcher: path to a shell executable to be used in the terminal
+  - default terminal configured in Visual Studio Code

+- taskfileLauncher.shellArgs:

+  - Taskfile launcher: args for the shell executable defined in taskfileLauncher.shellPath (each argument is separated by a space)
+  - default none

 ## Known Issues